hariprasanna26/drone/README.md

 Commit your changes (git commit -m 'Add some AmazingFeature').
 Push to the branch (git push origin feature/AmazingFeature).
 Open a Pull Request.

-## Documentation
-For a detailed explanation of the project's architecture, development phases, and more, see the Advanced Autonomous Drone Navigation System [Documentation](docs/Advanced_Autonomous_Drone_Navigation_System_Documentation_v1.0.pdf) located in the docs folder.

 ## Acknowledgements
 AirSim and Unreal Engine for simulation capabilities.